fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group: chgrp school hello ==> changes the group owner to (school) for the file (hello).

 100-change_owner_and_group: chmod vincent:staff * ==> changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+101-symbolic_link_permissions: chown -h vincent:staff changes the owner and the group owner of _hello to vincent and staff.
+The -h affect symbolic links instead of any referenced file.